Battle of Mogadishu (1993): Defense of crash sites

-While the U.S. forces waiting for relief held their position in the homes, AH-6 Little Birds, working in pairs and flying all night long, constantly strafed and pushed back the creeping forces of militia and have consequently been credited with keeping besieged Americans alive until dawn.
+While the US forces waiting for relief held their position in the homes, AH-6 Little Birds, working in pairs and flying all night long, constantly strafed and pushed back the creeping forces of militia and have consequently been credited with keeping besieged Americans alive until dawn.
 As night came many of the volunteers and irregulars departed from the battle, leaving the experienced SNA fighters behind.
-U.S. soldiers would notice that the shooting became less frequent but far more accurate.
-A U.S. participant in the firefight would later remark, "They used concealment very well.
+US soldiers would notice that the shooting became less frequent but far more accurate.
+A US participant in the firefight would later remark, "They used concealment very well.
 Usually all you saw of a shooter was the barrel of his weapon and his head."

 Relief convoy

 Several more rescue attempts were launched from Mogadishu airport to relieve the troops in the city.
 A rescue convoy led by US Lt.
 Colonel Lawrence Casper was forced to call a retreat after reaching the KM4 junction in downtown Mogadishu, where they came under intense rifle and RPG fire.
 Reinforcements were unable to push further and it consequently took several hours to muster a force capable of pushing into the city.

-Prior to the operation, there was no contingency planning or coordination with U.N. forces; consequently, the recovery of the surrounded American troops was significantly complicated and delayed.
+Prior to the operation, there was no contingency planning or coordination with UN forces; consequently, the recovery of the surrounded American troops was significantly complicated and delayed.
 The mission had been kept secret even from top UN commanders, out of fear of tipping off Somali informants.
 Several UN contingents were hesitant to join the rescue operation.
 A relief column was hastily formed, primarily composed of Malaysian mechanized infantry companies, a Pakistani tank platoon, and US infantry.
 At 11 pm, this convoy, consisting of around 100 vehicles - including four Pakistani M48 tanks, M113 APC's, Malaysian Condor APCs, American M998 HMMWVs, and multiple M939 five-ton flatbed trucks - advanced into the city led by the Pakistani tanks.
 This extensive column, spanning two miles, received air support from additional Black Hawks, OH-58's and Cobra attack helicopters provided by the 10th Mountain Division QRF.
 At the same time, Task Force Ranger's "Little Birds" helicopters were focused on safeguarding the crew and rescuers of the downed Super 61.
 The convoy experienced significant losses, with many wounded and several killed.